Thomas-Duggan/Engi1020_Python_Promotability-Calculator-V2/README.md

 ## Purpose

-A more streamlined calculator for determining your elegibility towards Engineering One or Term 3+.
+A more streamlined calculator for determining your elegibility towards Engineering One or Term 3+, with the ability to be called as a module.

 ## Issues